BIO 100 Concepts of Biology 4 SH

 BIO 132 Human Biology 4 SH

 This course is intended for students not majoring in biology and will fulfill the general education lab science requirement.
 Human biology introduces students to the scientific method, the structure and function of the human body, diseases, the evolution of humans, and ecology.
 Laboratory exercises complement lecture material.
 Fall semester, odd-numbered years (3 hrs lecture — 3 hrs laboratory).
-General Education: Lab Science.
+General Education: Lab Science; Competency: Scientific Inquiry.

 BIO 200 Ecology 4 SH

 This course reviews the basic mechanisms regulating the interaction of living organisms with their environment.
 Topics include energy flow, community structure, ecological succession, population ecology and biomes.
 Field trips are required.
 Fall semester (3 hrs lecture — 3 hrs laboratory).
-Prerequisite: BIO 103 and BIO 104.
+Prerequisite: BIO 104 with a minimum grade of “C-” or better.

 BIO 203 Invertebrate Zoology 4 SH